-In the world of healthcare, however, downtime can result in patients missing critical appointments, the loss of sensitive personal health information (PHI), and providers receiving fines in the thousands or even millions of dollars for non-compliance.
-When downtime strikes, every minute counts.
+In the world of healthcare, however, IT downtime can result in patients missing critical appointments, the loss of sensitive personal health information (PHI), and providers receiving fines in the thousands or even millions of dollars for non-compliance.
+When server downtime strikes, every minute counts.
 Will you be ready?

-When it comes to healthcare organizations, ransomware is by and large the greatest threat to loss of PHI and cause of significant downtime.
+When it comes to healthcare organizations, ransomware is by and large the greatest threat to loss of PHI and cause of significant EHR downtime.
 Ransomware is a form of malware that places encryption on the files of its victim.
 In order to restore access to the data a ransom payment is required, usually in the form of Bitcoin.
 The amount can range from hundreds to even thousands of dollars or more.

-Whether it is through data backups or cloud infrastructure, there are ways that organizations can better prepare for potential downtime.
+Whether it is through data backups or cloud infrastructure, there are ways that organizations can better prepare for potential server downtime.
 The healthcare industry in particular is highly coveted by cybercriminals.
 Sensitive data targeted by ransomware can often yield large financial gains for the perpetrators.